Katze hat Asthma

 Cat has asthma: recognizing and treating cat asthma

 Coughing, rattling breathing noises, mouth breathing, panic and then exhaustion: this is how an asthma attack can develop in cats.
-The chronic disease, in which the bronchi and airways constrict, usually manifests itself in the form of acute attacks and puts cats under a lot of stress.
-However, feline asthma can also become a permanent problem, including shortness of breath and anxiety - namely if the trigger is not identified and eliminated or is identified too late.
-So that you are prepared in the event of an emergency, you will find everything you need to know about cat asthma here: from symptoms and causes to diagnosis and treatment options.
+The chronic disease, in which the bronchi and airways constrict, usually manifests itself in the form of acute attacks and puts cats under massive stress.
+However, feline asthma can also become a long-term problem, including shortness of breath and anxiety - namely if the trigger is not identified and eliminated or is identified too late.
+So that you are prepared in case of an emergency, you will find everything you need to know about cat asthma here: from symptoms and causes to diagnosis and treatment options.

 How does asthma manifest itself in cats?